Hall of Fame

 Stewart Iglehart began his career on the Old Aiken team which won 11 tournaments over a four-year period, before any of its members reached 21 years of age.
 This same team, in 1931, defeated the Argentine Santa Paula team which later that season won the U.S. Open.
 Stewart was a five-time winner of the U.S. Open and represented America on four occasions versus England and Mexico.
 He also won the Indoor Polo Open Championship twice.

 He was a brilliant 10-goal player who was known for his tactical finesse, great anticipation and teamwork.
 At the #3 position, he had the uncanny ability to turn the play and stay one stride ahead of the opposition.
 By his own play, he inspired teammates to perform beyond their usual capabilities.

 Polo needs more friends like Skey Johnston.
-In addition to playing the game as one of the last of the left-handed players, he was a man who gave of himself to benefit the sport on many levels.
-At the club level, Skey was a long-time president of the Gulfstream Polo Club in Florida.
-His teams have played in a range of tournaments, both at the club and national levels.
-On the international level, Skey advocated polo's return to the Olympics.
+One of the last of the left-handed players, he gave of himself to benefit the sport.
+At the club level, Skey was president of the well-respected Gulfstream Polo Club in Florida.
+His teams played at the club and national levels.
+Internationally, Skey advocated polo's return to the Olympics.

 Foxhall P. Keene1992Inductee to the Polo Hall of Fame